OutisNoMore/cse15l-lab-reports/labs/lab-report-1-week-1.md

 This command lets you change directory.
 If you want to access the home directory you can type `cd ~`

 `ls`
 This command lists all files in the specified directory.
-For example if you want to list files in the home directory you would type: `ls ~`
+For example if you want to list files in the current directory you would type: `ls`

 `pwd`
 This command prints the working directory.
 This will output the full path to the current directory you are on.